TheOtherRolesAU/TheOtherRoles/README.md

 - Changed the position of the Guesser to The Neutral Roles (Guesser still remains Imp/Crew when setting up roles)
 - Reworked the Lawyer
 - Removed Bait, Mini & Lover role
+- Fixed a bug with the color of the scream robe
 - Fixed a bug where the Jack In The Box size was not properly on Airship
 - Fixed a bug where "No vote is self vote" did not work